YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 A global or local variable node, or an intrinsic special variable, is specified using the construct :code:`varname string, subary []string`.
-For an intrinsic special variable, :code:`subary` must be :code:`nil`.
-For a global or local variable, a :code:`nil` for :code:`subary` refers to the root node, the entire tree, or both, depending on the function and context.
+For an intrinsic special variable, :code:`subary` must be the null array, :code:`[]string{}`.
+For a global or local variable, a null array for :code:`subary` refers to the root node, the entire tree, or both, depending on the function and context.

 As the `Go Easy API`_ involves more copying of data between the Go and YottaDB runtime systems, it requires the CPU to perform a little more